Sixth Sunday after Pentecost Year A

 Issues of justice and care for community are highlighted in this exchange.
 Are we willing to give to each other in times of need or do we find ways to promote personal gain?
 Who are the exploited within the community?
 Who are the people who lose what they have to eat and what they need to live?

-This week's theme, "Divided" is evident in the text.
+The theme of division is evident in the text.
 In 1858, while running for the Senate, Abraham Lincoln drew on the words of Jesus in Matthew 12:25 when he wrote, "A house divided against itself cannot stand."
 Lincoln recognized the need for justice and change.
 He was willing to state what he believed regardless of the cost.
 He believed in unity that did not yet exist.

 Pain and brokenness and division